PostHog/posthog.com/contents/tutorials/compare-aws-bedrock-foundational-models.md

 A good way to evaluate LLM outputs is to ask your users to rate them.
 In our sample app, we do this by asking if the response was helpful.
 Users can submit their response using the **Yes** and **No** buttons at the bottom of the page.

 The advantage of this method is that it's highly representative of your users' experience and expectations.
-However, since you need to ask your users to rate responses, you're not able to evaluate your prompts before you ship them into production.
+However, since you need to ask your users to rate responses, you're not able to evaluate your models before you ship them into production.

 #### How to capture user evaluations